harsharan-r/Sonar-SLAM/README.md

 - The MPU6050 communicates over I²C.
 The driver was based on Martijn's original Python library, with custom improvements to support calibration routines, filtered data access, and integration into the SLAM pipeline.

 ### Ultrasonic Data Filtering
 To reduce missed or invalid readings and improve measurement accuracy, outliers were removed using an interquartile range (IQR) filter applied over a sliding window of samples.
-After removing these outliers, a mean filter was applied to achieve accuracy within approximately 1 cm of the true value.
+After removing these outliers, the average of the remaining samples was taken to achieve accuracy within approximately 1 cm of the true value.

 ### Orientation Estimation
 The MPU6050 outputs linear acceleration and angular velocity.
 The first step is estimating the sensor’s orientation so gravity can be removed.
 Once the gravity vector is isolated, the remaining acceleration can be expressed in the local inertial frame, improving integration and motion estimation.

 There are three common ways to estimate orientation: a Madgwick filter, a complementary filter, and a Kalman filter.
 A complementary filter was chosen because Madgwick performs best with a full 9-axis IMU, and a Kalman filter is far more computationally expensive.
-This method produced roll and pitch estimates with roughly 90% accuracy, though it cannot recover yaw.
+This method blends the gyro-integrated and gravity-based roll and pitch using a weighted average.
+It is computationally cheap and produced about 97 percent accuracy.
+The main limitation is yaw, since gravity provides no reference on that axis.

 Yaw estimation used only the gyroscope’s angular velocity, which contained noise causing integration drift.
-To address this, a median-based EMA filter was used along with a Zero-Velocity Update (ZVU), which zeros the angular rate when multiple consecutive readings fall below a defined threshold.
+To address this, a Exponential Moving Average(EMA) filter was used along with a Zero-Velocity Update(ZVU), which zeros the angular rate when multiple consecutive readings fall below a defined threshold.

 Stationary Values (Angular Velocity and Yaw Graphs):